lukifer23/StreetSpec/INSTALLATION.md

 3. **Follow the installation wizard**
    - Click "Next" on the welcome screen
-   - Choose installation directory (default: `C:\Users\<YourUsername>\AppData\Local\Programs\polecheck-desktop`)
+   - Choose installation directory (default: `C:\Users\<YourUsername>\AppData\Local\Programs\streetspec-desktop`)
    - Select components to install (all are required)
    - Choose whether to create desktop and Start Menu shortcuts
    - Click "Install" to begin installation
    - Wait for installation to complete (typically 30-60 seconds)

 4. **Launch the application**
-   - Check "Run PoleCheck Desktop" to launch immediately after installation
+   - Check "Run Street Spec Desktop" to launch immediately after installation
-   - Or find "PoleCheck Desktop" in your Start Menu
+   - Or find "Street Spec Desktop" in your Start Menu

 ### Option 2: Portable Version

 1. **Download the portable executable**
-   - Download `PoleCheck-Desktop-Portable-{version}.exe` from the releases page
+   - Download `StreetSpec-Desktop-Portable-{version}.exe` from the releases page

 2. **Extract and run**
-   - Extract the portable executable to any folder (e.g., `C:\PoleCheck-Desktop`)
+   - Extract the portable executable to any folder (e.g., `C:\StreetSpec-Desktop`)
-   - Double-click `PoleCheck-Desktop-Portable-{version}.exe` to run
+   - Double-click `StreetSpec-Desktop-Portable-{version}.exe` to run
    - No installation required - all files are self-contained

 **Note:** Portable version stores settings and cache in the same directory as the executable.